CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab16-Gettingstarted.md

 ## Architecture

-The lab architecture demonstrates how a **Custom Question Answering solution** is built and accessed using **Azure AI Language**:
+The lab architecture demonstrates how a **Conversational Language Understanding (CLU)** solution is built and accessed using **Azure AI Language**:

-1. **Azure AI Language Resource**: The central service that hosts the question answering capabilities, providing endpoints and API keys for client applications.
+1. **Azure AI Language Resource**: The core service that hosts the conversational language understanding model, providing endpoints and API keys for client applications.

-2. **Question Answering Project (Language Studio)**: Defines the knowledge base, including imported FAQ and chit-chat content, and manages question-answer pairs, alternate questions, and follow-up prompts.
+1. **Language Studio**: Defines the project structure with intents, utterances, and entities, and manages training, testing, and deployment of the model.

-3. **Knowledge Base**: Stores questions and answers, including multi-turn conversational flows, enabling context-aware responses.
+1. **Intents and Entities**: Intents capture the purpose behind user queries (e.g., GetTime, GetDay, GetDate), while entities extract specific details such as dates, weekdays, or locations.

-4. **REST Endpoint**: Exposes the deployed knowledge base to external applications for interactive querying.
+1. **REST Endpoint**: Publishes the trained CLU model as a deployable service that external applications can call for predictions.

-5. **Python Client App (Cloud Shell)**: Connects to the deployed knowledge base using the endpoint and key, allowing users to submit questions and receive answers interactively.
+1. **Python Client App (Cloud Shell)**: Connects to the deployed CLU model using the endpoint and key, sends user utterances, and receives predicted intents and extracted entities.

-6. **User Interaction**: Users ask questions through the app, and the system returns answers with confidence scores, sources, and follow-up prompts, demonstrating how the knowledge base provides accurate and context-aware responses.
+1. **User Interaction**: Users provide input through the Python app, and the system returns intent predictions and entity values, demonstrating how the model interprets and processes natural language queries.

 ## Architecture Diagram